oscartrelles/coffices-prototype/README.md

 PlaceDetails.js - When a map pin is clicked we see the PlaceDetails

 Modal.js
-Place.js        - For deep linkcd ing.
+Place.js        - For deep linking.
 RatingForm.js   - To rate you need to be signed in.

 Footer.js       - Social and other connectivity.